River Heights neighbourhood in Winnipeg

 Plumbing in River Heights

 Older homes near Jubilee Avenue and Grosvenor Avenue frequently have galvanized steel or even lead water supply lines that should be replaced.
 The clay tile sewer connections common in pre-1950s homes are prone to root infiltration from the neighbourhood's mature trees.
 Many homeowners along Waterloo Street and Niagara Street have invested in trenchless sewer replacement to avoid tearing up their established gardens.
-A trusted Winnipeg plumber familiar with heritage homes is essential here.
+A trusted Winnipeg plumber like Cleanline Plumbing familiar with heritage homes is essential here.

 Electrical Upgrades